ctrl-digital/Universal-Analytics-Backup-R/README.md

-# Universal Analytics to BigQueryexport.
+# Universal Analytics to BigQuery export.

 ## Description
 Run this R script to export Universal Analytics data to Google BigQuery.
 It will not be a comprehensive (include-all) backup.
 Instead, you have to define your wanted dimensions & metrics.